 A new assessment can be completed if a child returns after terminating the program within 30 days.

 Effective Fall 2015, all state-funded agencies must enter all DRDP ratings in DRDP Online.
-The agency chooses to use a vendor to help with data collection or organization of documentation.
+The agency uses a vendor to help with data collection or documentation organization.
 The CDSS requires DRDP ratings to be entered in DRDP Online and the psychometric reports used to support learning and development.

-If a teacher selects the conditional measure bubble (Measure not rated: The child’s development is beyond the latest developmental level (required for children with IEPs)), is evidence required to show the child’s development is beyond the latest developmental level?
+4. If a teacher selects the conditional measure bubble (Measure not rated: The child’s development is beyond the latest developmental level (required for children with IEPs)), is evidence needed to show the child’s development is beyond the latest developmental level?

 *The California Preschool Learning Foundations describe competencies—knowledge and skills—that most young children can be expected to exhibit when they are provided appropriate educational support and nurturance.

-The DRDP instruments and the DRDP Rating Records can be found on the Web site at https://desiredresults.us/drdp-forms
+The DRDP instruments and the DRDP Rating Records are on the Desired Results website/DRDP Instrument and Forms.

 All components of the DRDP are research-based.
 They work together to provide the child’s developmental profile along a continuum.
 The DRDP has gone through formative evaluations to demonstrate that it is a reliable and valid assessment instrument in its current form.
 Modifying or skipping measures compromises the reliability and validity factors.

-Can observations be put directly into DRDP Online so information can be stored in one place?
+9. Can observations be put directly into DRDP Online to store information in one place?

 No. Since no next developmental level is available for reference on the age level instrument, there is no definition of what a child would be emerging towards.

-What should occur next if a child reaches the last developmental level on an age-level instrument?
+12. What should occur if a child reaches the last developmental level on an age-level instrument?

 Staff should continue documenting and observing the child and using the information to plan the curriculum.

 No. Emerging is a way of showing that the child is moving from the present developmental level to the next developmental level.
-Since there is no first developmental level, the child is not emerging from a developmental level to the next developmental level.
+Since there is no first developmental level, the child is not emerging from one developmental level to the next.

 No. Emerging is used to show the child is beginning to demonstrate some of the skills, knowledge, or behaviors at the next level.
 A developmental level must be marked first before marking emerging.